Arduino/Android 4 Zone Speaker Selector

 I added the code to my Arduino webserver, which will handle requests at /speakerStatus to see which are active, and /speaker?zone=&state=<0/1> to turn a zone on/off.

 Speaking of the Arduino, I used the Ethernet model rather than buying an Ethernet shield separately.
-I don’t know if that’s still being sold.
-I am planning to port the code over to Raspberry Pi this winter to act as a lower-cost, higher-feature server.
+I couldn’t find anyone still selling that, so I linked to the Arduino Uno and the Ethernet shield.

-But for the time being, take a look at the Arduino server and Android app code on Bitbucket here!
+Take a look at the Arduino server code on Bitbucket here!

 Android App Speaker Selector

-Along with all that, I created barebones Android app that will request those URLs for you with toggle buttons.
+Along with all that, there is a great Android/IPhone app that will request those URLs for you with toggle buttons.
 Code for that is also in the above repo.
-In addition to the basic functionality – querying status and updating the zones, a long-press on a button will allow you to rename any zone.
+In addition to the basic functionality – querying status and updating the zones, a long-press on a button will allow you to rename any zone, remove unused zones, etc. See more about that here.

 Modernizing the audio receiver

 To complete my houses audio setup, I bought a web-enabled receiver for my Pandora/Spotify playing.
-I timed it right and got a good deal on an end-of run of last year’s model for this receiver… this is the current model: Onkyo TX-NR525 5.2-Channel Network Audio/Video Receiver
+I timed it right and got a good deal on an end-of run of 2012 model for this receiver… this is the current version: Onkyo TX-NR535 5.2-Channel Network A/V Receiver

 Of course it comes with an Android/iPhone app for remote control, to make this entire system complete!
 I’d say that Onkyo’s app for Android is pretty good, with a nice selection of internet radio options, Spotify being the one that sold it for me.